LakshanMaduka/DonorDiary/README.md

 This project is licensed under the MIT License - see the [`LICENSE`](LICENSE) file for details.

 # 🦄 Upcoming Features
-`model-repo` has all the potentials to grow further.
+`DonorDiary` has all the potentials to grow further.
 Here are some of the upcoming features planned(not in any order),

 - ✔️ Blood request functionality.
 - ✔️ Notification service.